secondsight/secondsight-hardware/README.md

    * lens\_thickness(lens) - overall thickness of the lens
    * lens\_back\_height(lens) - distance from the rim to the back of the lens

+### user\_params.acad

+This file contains only constants that describe some user-specific sizes.

+   * user\_temple\_distance - temple-to-temple distance on the user
+   * forehead\_depth        - temple to front of forehead distance
+   * eye\_forehead\_offset  - distance from forehead to eye

+The only one that is likely to change much would be *user_template_distance*.
+People with wider or narrower faces may want to change this parameter.

 ## Non-Source Files

 ### Makefile